Linguistics

 - Depth requirement (two courses).
 In one of the eight areas of linguistics, students must take two additional courses beyond the introductory level.

 - Senior research requirement (one course).
-LING 490, Research Methods in Linguistics, is required and is taken in the fall term of the senior year.
+LING 4900, Research Methods in Linguistics, is required and is typically taken in the fall term for those students graduating in the spring.
+Students graduating in the fall may take it in the fall term of their junior year.
 This course prepares students for the senior essay.

-Credit/D/Fail Courses taken Credit/D/Fail, Pass/Fail, or any scale other than the standard letter-grade scale, may not be counted toward the requirements of the major without specific DUS approval.
+Credit/D/Fail No courses taken Credit/D/Fail, Pass/Fail, or any scale other than the standard letter-grade scale, may be applied toward the requirements of the major without specific DUS approval.

 Senior Requirement

 Senior requirement (one course).
-Students attend a research colloquium and write a senior essay in LING 491 during the spring term of the senior year.
+Students attend a research colloquium and write a senior essay in LING 4910 during the final spring term of the senior year.

 Advising